eliona-smart-building-assistant/app-template/README.md

 - `API_ENDPOINT`:  configures the endpoint to access the [Eliona API v2](https://github.com/eliona-smart-building-assistant/eliona-api).
 Otherwise, the app can't be initialized and started. (e.g. `http://api-v2:3000/v2`)

-- `API_TOKEN`: defines the secret to authenticate the app and access the API.
+- `API_TOKEN`: defines the secret to authenticate the app and access the Eliona API.

 - `API_SERVER_PORT`(optional): define the port the API server listens.
 The default value is Port `3000`. <mark>Todo: Decide if the app needs its own API.
 If so, an API server have to implemented and the port have to be configurable.</mark>

 - `LOG_LEVEL`(optional): defines the minimum level that should be [logged](https://github.com/eliona-smart-building-assistant/go-utils/blob/main/log/README.md).
-Not defined the default level is `info`.
+The default level is `info`.

 ### Database tables ###